Sindh, Punjab block release of Zindagi Tamasha as producers move court against TLP 'interference'

 The board has advised all cinema exhibitors and distributors to avoid the film's exhibition "till further decision" by it.

-Meanwhile, the Punjab government's information department notified Sarmat Khoosat, the director of the controversial film Zindagi Tamasha that his film will be re-examined "in the wake of persistent complaints received from different quarters".
+Meanwhile, the Punjab government's information department notified the director Sarmat Khoosat that his film will be re-examined "in the wake of persistent complaints received from different quarters".

 In the notice, Khoosat has been requested to arrange a show in this regard "in any cinema house" on February 3 at 3pm, so it may be reviewed.